 The gauge theoretic parameter $a$ is implicitly related to the energy eigenvalue $E$ through the exact quantum mirror map.
-For $\mathrm{SU(2)}$ theories, this is efficiently encoded by the generalized Matone relation \cite{Matone:1995rx}.
+For $\mathrm{SU(2)}$ theories, this is efficiently encoded by the quantum version of the Matone relation \cite{Flume:2004rp, Aminov:2020yma}.
 Specializing to the $N_f=2$ case, the exact relation states:

 During the numerical procedure, we invert this relation perturbatively using the explicit expansion \eqref{eq:F_inst_expansion}.
 This provides the necessary analytic continuation to express $a$ strictly as a function of the physical spectral variables $(E, m_1, m_2, \Lambda_2)$, which is subsequently implemented into the Bohr-Sommerfeld quantization condition.